 - In part 2, people affected by stroke will take part in the course to understand how it can be changed from face-to-face to online.

 - In part 3, the researchers aim to find out what difference the online course can make by testing it in more people affected by stroke.
 Two different groups will be compared - some will have attended the course online delivered by a trainer, and some will have followed the online course on their own, and some will have not attended the HEADS: UP online course.
 Everyone will be asked to complete online questionnaires and invited to take part in at least one focus group.

-Dr Maggie Lawrence said: “Making these changes wasn’t easy.
+Lead researcher Professor Maggie Lawrence said: “Making these changes wasn’t easy.
 It took a whole team of researchers to be flexible, creative and think on their feet.

 But by changing our study to develop and test HEADS: UP online, we consider we’ll be 'ahead of the curve'.
 This study can improve our understanding of treatment for psychological problems after a stroke that could offer greater inclusivity, more immediately than would have been achieved following our original plans.
 It can also save the NHS money if high-quality and effective psychological support can be offered in this way.”